Friday, October 3, 2008

 (Our trip Blog was witten by Jackie Dorsey)

-New Orleans Hamburger and Seafood we started our week with flavor!
+After eating at New Orleans Hamburger and Seafood we started our week with flavor!

 We headed to Zion Traveler’s Missionary Baptist Church for a three-night revival meeting sponsored by the National Baptist’s Layman’s Movement.
 Dr. Harold Simmons of Kansas City is the President of the Movement and the key speaker.
 He kicked off the series by asking “What is your Redemptive Purpose?”